MileHacker Logo

 • Southwest & North

-Connects with Jieyang to its southwest and Meizhou (Hakka-speaking region) to the north.
+Connects with Jieyang to its southwest and Meizhou (Hakka-speaking region) in the northern direction.

 • Eastern Boundary

-Its eastern boundary touches Fujian province, another area having a rich maritime history.
+Its eastern boundary touches Fujian province, another area having a rich nautical past.

 • Maritime Influence